-Typically, you cannot.
-However, if you choose to refinance your loans, you may then be able to add on the student as a co-signer, as long as they have graduated.
+Typically, you can’t.
+However, if you choose to refinance your loans, you might then be able to add on the student as a cosigner, as long as they have graduated.
 Check with your lender to discuss their policy on transferring your loan to the student.

 Our Client Success Team is always here to help

 Have any questions?
-We are only a call, email, or a chat away.
+We are only a call, email, or chat away.